 Temporary Visitor Driver’s License For Undocumented Immigrants

-The driver’s license attorneys at The Davis Law Group, P.C. represent undocumented immigrants who wish to apply for a Temporary Visitor Driver’s License (TVDL) or who have committed fraud in an application for driving privileges before the Illinois Secretary of State.
+The driver’s license attorneys at The Davis Law Group, P.C. represent undocumented immigrants facing the cancellation, suspension or revocation of their Temporary Visitor Driver’s License (TVDL) or who have committed fraud in an application for driving privileges before the Illinois Secretary of State.

 Under Illinois law, non-visa status individuals (undocumented immigrants) who are unable to obtain a Social Security number may apply for a Temporary Visitor Driver’s License (TVDL).
 To begin the process, an appointment must be made at one of the designated Illinois Secretary of State facilities.
 Not all DMV facilities are able to process TVDL applications.

 At the time of the appointment, the applicant must provide documentation verifying their legal name, date of birth, written signature, current address, and at least twelve-months of residency in Illinois.
 An unexpired foreign passport or consular card (issued by an approved county) may be sufficient to prove name, date of birth, written signature and current address.
 Proof of 12-months of residency can be demonstrated using documentation such as a bank statement, insurance policy, utility bill, or official mail that includes the first and last name of the applicant and complete current address.
 All applicants must complete a Verification of Residency form and are required to pass the vision, written and road examinations.
 The applicant must certify under penalty of perjury that they are not eligible for a social security number.

 After the Secretary of State grants a TVDL, the physical TVDL is mailed to the applicant.
 A TVDL holder must maintain current liability insurance or the TVDL is considered invalid.
 TVDL’s are only valid to drive, not for identification.
 TVDL’s are issued for a three-year period.
 The individual must renew their TVDL upon expiration.